bhaberer/cinch-gameclub/README.md

-# Cinch::Gameclub
+# Cinch::Plugins::Gameclub

-TODO: Write a gem description
+WIP DO NOT USE

 ## Installation